Titantek/ada-outlier-datastory/content.md

 </div>

-First, the diagonal that represents links staying in the same category has bigger values compared to the lines or columns in general.
+First, the diagonal that we see represents links staying in the same category.
+It has bigger values compared to the lines or columns in general.
 Then, we can observe that the brighter columns are the ones from Science, Geography and Countries.
 It means that a higher proportion of links lead to those categories.
-For Science and Geography, it makes sense as these are the most represented categories as we have seen previously.
-On the other hand, it seems very easy to reach articles from the Countries category: 23% of the links lead to it!
+For Science and Geography, it makes sense as these are the most represented categories in the dataset.
+On the other hand, it seems very easy to reach articles in  the Countries category: 23% of the links lead to it!
 It seems logical as for many articles, a location is mentioned (place of discovery or birth, where an event took place, etc.), including the country.
-Science articles are the ones linking to other categories the least, with only 41% of links going elsewhere than to science articles.
+Science articles link to other categories the least, with only 41% of links going elsewhere than to science articles.

 <div class="chat">